-The ’s Director of Operational Test and Evaluation ( &E) still has concerns about the U.S. Navy’s Ford-class carrier program meeting its schedule because of radar development, Joint Strike Fighter (JSF) integration and other key technological advancements for the ships being built by Huntington Ingalls Industries.
+The Pentagon’s Director of Operational Test and Evaluation ( &E) still has concerns about the U.S. Navy’s Ford-class carrier program meeting its schedule because of radar development, Joint Strike Fighter (JSF) integration and other key technological advancements for the ships being built by Huntington Ingalls Industries.

 The carrier program has been facing growing uncertainty about its schedule as speculation mounts that the Pentagon will delay development and delivery due to budget concerns.

 “The Navy began CVN-78 construction in 2008 and plans to deliver the ship in September 2015,” DOT&E says in its report.
 While “current progress supports this plan,” DOT&E says it is concerned with some of the carrier’s technological improvements, including its electromagnetic launching and advanced landing systems, and its proposed dual-band radar (DBR).

 There’s also concern with the integration of JSF, one of the vital aircraft proposed for the ship.
 “Theprogram ... continues to work through challenges with JSF aircraft/ship integration,” DOT&E says.
 “These challenges have the Naval Sea Systems Command’s and Naval Air Systems Command’s significant attention and priority.”

 Outstanding problems, DOT&E says, include: JSF data flow aboard ship via the Autonomic Logistics Information System; JSF engine replacement logistics; lithium-ion battery stowage and operations; and low-observable material maintenance procedures.

 Carrier DBR concerns surfaced when the Navy canceled that radar suite on theZumwalt destroyer, halting testing at the service’s site on Wallops Island, Va.
 (Aerospace DAILY, June 20, 2011).